 Kickers are a wonderful way for your cats to practice “gripping” prey.
 You’ve probably seen this behavior – when your cat wraps his front paws around and object and chews the tops while kicking with her hind legs.
 This is one way that your cat might hunter larger prey in the wild.
 Choose a toy specifically designed for this game.
-The Tickle Pickle for Cats is one of our favorites!
+Jackson Galaxy’s Ultimate Bunny Kicker is one of our favorites!

 Cats can leap nearly five times their body length, so these toys are amazing ways to get them the exercise they need.